-In addition to the above requirements for all Post Orders, Post Orders for armed and perimeter-access posts assignment shall describe and explain:
+In addition to the above requirements for all post orders, post orders for armed and perimeter-access posts assignment shall describe and explain:

-- The proper care and safe handling of firearms; and - Circumstances and conditions under which use of firearms is authorized.
+- the proper care and safe handling of firearms; and - 2. circumstances and conditions under which use of firearms is authorized.

-Any officer assigned to an armed post must be qualified with the firearms assigned to that post.
-ICE/DRO officers must be qualified in accordance with the current ICE/DRO firearms policy.
-Other officers must be qualified in accordance with ICE/DRO Policy.
+Any officer assigned to an armed post must be qualified to use the firearms assigned to that post.
 With the exception of emergencies, armed employees shall be assigned only to transportation details, mobile patrols, or other posts inaccessible to detainees.